pabliqe/slugtenberg/README.md

    └─ Other files can also be invoked with the extension as {% include 'filename.svg' %}.
 ```

-**Media Folder**
+**▶︎ Media Folder**

+Media files will be copied to the _dist_ folder. 'assetLink' is a filter to convert any filename into an asset URL.

 ```
 media/
 │
 └─ *
-   ├─ Media files will be copied to the Assets folder.
-   ├─ Can be invoked as {{ 'filename.mov' | assetLink }}.
+   └─ Can be invoked as {{ 'filename.mov' | assetLink }}.
-   └─ 'assetLink' filter is used to convert filename into an URL.
 ```

-**Script Folder**
+**▶︎ Script Folder**

+Javascript files are unified and compressed using [Babel](https://babeljs.io/) to bring ES6+ scripting to your slug views.

 ```
 │
 └─ *.js
-   └─ Scripts parsed as ECMA6, minized and compiled into {{ config.scriptsLink }}.
+   └─ Unified script file URL always available in {{ config.scriptsLink }}.
 ```

-**Slug Folder**
+**▶︎ Slug Folder**

+Template files compiles into a site view and match Data files by slug.
+Matched folders will be attached as input data to template view.
+Template contents support Markdown, text, links, media, among others.

 ```
 │
 ├─ *(.html|.liquid)
-│  ├─ Template files compiles into a site view.
-│  └─ Current page slug are always available at {{ current }}.
+│  ├─ Current page slug are always available at {{ current }}.
+│  └─ «index» files inherit slug name from folder.
 │
 ├─ *(.json|.yml)
-│  ├─ Data files matched by slug.
 │  └─ Data variables are available directly as {{ variables }}.
 │
 └─ (slug)/
-   ├─ Folders matching (slug) will be attached as input data to template view.
-   ├─ Index files inherit slug name from folder.
    │
    ├─ *(.txt)
    │  └─ Template content available directly at {{ contents.filename }}.
    │
    ├─ *(.md|.markdown)
-   │  ├─ Other template content parsed as Markdown.
+   │  ├─
    │  └─ Available to be iterated using {{ contents.filename }}.
    │
    ├─ *(.webloc|.xml)
-   │  ├─ Template links are parsed as Safari Webloc
    │  └─ Available to be iterated using {{ links.filename }}.
    │
    └─ *(.jpg|.jpeg|.png|.gif|.ico|.mp3|.mp4|.oga|.ogg|.wav|.webm)
-      ├─ Template media files are copied directly to Asset folder.
       └─ Available to be iterated using {{ media.filename }}.
 ```

-**Style Folder**
+**▶︎ Style Folder**

+[SASS](https://sass-lang.com/guide) stylesheets are unified and compressed into CSS to quickly style your slug views.

 ```
 │
 └─ *(.scss|.sass|.css)
-   └─ Styles are parsed as CSS, minimized and compiled into {{ config.stylesLink }}
+   └─ Unified style file URL always available in {{ config.stylesLink }}
 ```

 ## Getting started